Eurostar + NightJet to Austria

 There are plenty of table seats and there is a cafe-bistro which serves hot meals (with china crockery and steel cutlery) for reasonable prices, as well as draft beer, tea, coffee and other beverages.

-Step 3: Take the NightJet from Cologne to Austria
+Step 2: Take the NightJet from Brussels (or Cologne) to Austria

 It has couchettes with flat beds, so you can lie flat and enjoy a good night's sleep on you way to the slopes.